dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/howto-invoke-discover-services.md

 ### Namespaces

-When running on [namespace supported platforms]({{< ref "service_invocation_api.md#namespace-supported-platforms" >}}), you include the namespace of the target app in the app ID: `myApp.production`
+When running on [namespace supported platforms]({{< ref "service_invocation_api.md#namespace-supported-platforms" >}}), you include the namespace of the target app in the app ID: `checkoutservice.production`

-For example, invoking the example python service with a namespace would be:
+For example, invoking the example service with a namespace would be:

 ```bash
 curl http://localhost:3602/v1.0/invoke/checkoutservice.production/method/checkout/100 -X POST